bkw777/aDIPters/README.md

 To remove a REX and re-enable the internal ROM:
 * Disconnect the /CS OUT wire from the REX TP1 pin, and remove the REX.
-* Use a short jumper wire with male "dupont" pins on both ends to join the /CS OUT and /CS IN wires to each other.
+* Use a short male dupont jumper wire to join the /CS OUT and /CS IN wires to each other in the option rom compartment.

 ## FlashROM_100
 Same as FlexROM_100 but using a 29F010-compatible flash part instead of the 28C256 EEPROM part.
 SST39SF010A, GLS29EE010, etc.

+To program the chip, use the FlashROM_100_Programming_Adapter, and force the programmer to ignore the chip-id and size, and use 28F256.

 ## FlexROM_102
 http://tandy.wiki/FlexROM_102

+Same as FlexROM_100 but for Model 102.

 Uses an electrically re-programmable EEPROM (28C256) in place of the original system rom in a Tandy Model 102.